-- 23. (1) Copyright in a work may be transferred as personal or moveable property by
+- 23.-(1) Subject to the provisions of this section, copyright in a work may be transferred as personal or moveable property by-

 - (a) assignment;

 - (b) testamentary disposition; or

-- (c) operation of law. - (2) Any transfer by way of assignment and any licence to do an Act subject to the authorization by the author or owner of a copyright shall not be effective unless it is in writing and signed by or on behalf of the assignor or the licensor and the licensee. - (3) An assignment or other transfer of copyright may be partial, that is to say, limited so as to apply - (a) to one or more, but not all, of the things the owner of the copyright has the exclusive right to do; - (b) to part, but not the whole, of the period for which copyright subsists. - (4) A licence granted by the owner of copyright in a work shall be binding on every successor in title to his interest in copyright except a purchaser in good faith for valuable consideration and without notice (actual or constructive) of the licence or a person deriving title from such a purchaser; and references in this Act to doing anything with or without the licence of the owner of the copyright shall be construed accordingly. - (5) Any assignment of a copyright or a licence to do an act subject to authorization by the author or the owner of a copyright does not include or be deemed to include the assignment or license of any other right that is not specifically referred to in the instrument of assignment. - 24.
-(1) Where by an agreement made in relation to future copyright, and signed by or on behalf of the prospective owner of the copyright, the prospective owner purports to assign the future copyright (wholly or partially) to another person, then, if on the coming into existence of the copyright the assignee or another person claiming under him would be entitled as against all other persons to require the copyright to be vested in him, the copyright shall vest in the assignee or his successor in title by virtue of this subsection.
+- (c) operation of law,

+and a transfer pursuant to this section by way of assignment shall not be effective unless it is in writing and signed by or on behalf of the assignor.

+- (2) An assignment or other transfer of copyright may be partial, that is to say, limited so as to apply- - (a) to one or more, but not all, of the things the owner of the copyright has the exclusive right to do; - (b) to part, but not the whole, of the period for which copyright subsists.

+- (3) A licence granted by the owner of copyright in a work shall be binding on every successor in title to his interest in copyright except a purchaser in good faith for valuable consideration and without notice (actual or constructive) of the licence or a person deriving title from such a purchaser; and references in this Act to doing anything with or without the licence of the owner of the copyright shall be construed accordingly. - 24.-(1) Where by an agreement made in relation to Prospective future copyright, and signed by or on behalf of the prospective owner of the copyright, the prospective owner purports right. to assign the future copyright (wholly or partially) to another person, then, if on the coming into existence of the copyright the assignee or another person claiming under him would be entitled as against all other persons to require the copyright to be vested in him, the copyright shall vest in the assignee or his successor in title by virtue of this subsection.